UK roles at the Pod Volunteer office

 Duties and responsibilities:

-- Working alongside the Volunteering and Project teams to plan the Pioneer and short termers schedule
+- Working alongside the volunteering and project teams to plan the volunteering schedules

 - Co-ordinate with project teams and write project summaries of each project to be undertaken, including their rational and impact

-- Work alongside the charities London and Madagascar based teams providing support to volunteers prior to departure
+- Work alongside the charity's London and Madagascar based teams providing support to volunteers prior to departure

 - Conduct welcome talks, orientations and activity briefings to ensure volunteers are fully informed about project work, local culture etc.

 - Update and review all volunteer information including orientation guide, orientation talks and all documentation in the Co-ordinator’s file

 - Lead on social media content for the programmes including pioneer blogs, collation of photographs and video

 - Support the London team with marketing the programmes

-- Provide feedback and copy for reports from the field-based projects to the project teams within the office
+- Provide feedback and reports from the field-based projects to the project teams within the office

 - Work alongside the project development team in monitoring and evaluating projects

 - Lead on the collection, analysis and dissemination of feedback from the programmes

 - Ensure all handbooks, procedures and risk assessments are regularly reviewed and updated